-Thanks to the Australian Government’s Mobile Black Spot Program and the WA Government’s Regional Telecommunications Project, Yandeyarra Community will get mobile phone reception!
-Yandeyarra is one of many locations across WA to receive support under through the project.
+Thanks to the Australian Government’s Mobile Black Spot Program and the WA Government’s Regional Telecommunications Project, Yandeyarra Community finally received mobile phone reception in December 2018!
+Yandeyarra was one of many locations across WA to receive support under through the project.

-As Yandeyarra does not have any access to phone or internet services, communication is difficult.
-The mobile tower will make a significant difference in the lives of all community members and visitors, who will be able to access the internet and phone services.
-The mobile tower will result in 4G service in the community and 3G in surrounding area.
+Prior to the tower being built, Yandeyarra did not have any access to phone or internet services.
+The mobile tower has made a significant difference in the lives of all community members and visitors, who can now access the internet and phone services.
+The mobile tower provides 4G service in the community and 3G in surrounding area.